minimagick/minimagick/README.md

 convert.distort("Perspective", "0,0,0,0 0,45,0,45 69,0,60,10 69,45,60,35")
 ```

-One advantage to this way is that you will get a `NoMethodError` if you
+MiniMagick knows which options each tool has, so you will get an explicit
-mispelled an option.
+`NoMethodError` if you happen to have mispelled an option.

 #### Chaining